Phyloiota/protocol-rfcs/text/0000-chrysalis-referendum/0000-chrysalis-referendum.md

 ## Node endpoints

-To be added
+<i>This is more of a quick overview.
+A more detailed version is in work</i>

+* GET /votes/ : Lists all votes, returning their UUID, the question and status.
+Status `(upcomming,commencing,holding,ended)` can be optionally used as a filter
+* GET /votes/{VoteID} : Gets full detail for a vote, including up to date vote data.
+* POST /votes/ : Submit a vote to track.
+By default not reachable from outside
+* DELETE /votes/{VoteID}: Removes a tracked vote.

 # Drawbacks

-To vote, you always have to send tokens to yourself, so every time you receive tokens, you have to send them to yourself again.
+* To vote, you always have to send tokens to yourself, so every time you receive tokens, you have to send them to yourself again.
 It is also technically possible to have different votes for different UTXOs on a single address.
+* The standard vote length would be 8 (Index) +2 (Header) +32 (ID) +1 (Option length) +1 (option) = 44 additional bytes, which is rather long and might therefore increase the POW requirement for the transaction
+* If someone has multiple adresses, they could be linked together if he casted a vote for all addresses at the same time.
+Firefly should probably have some sort of sort of delay to prevent this.

 # Rationale and alternatives

-To be added
+* Another proposal was to create a network fork, and send all tokens either to adress A for Build or B for Burn.
+However, this is more of a one-time solution as it cannot be reused for future votes.
+* Tokens could also be locked for a few days to prevent flash-loan attacks.
+However, this would turn away possible voters.
+* The referendum could check for how long the tokens have not been moved and attribute voting power based on this time.
+However, this would turn away voters that constantly use IOTA, even if the tokens mostly stay in someones wallet.

 # Unresolved questions

-To be added
+* Some of the limits chosen for this proposal are kind of arbitrary.
+Might still need some work.
+* Do we need additional endpoints?